apache/arrow/docs/source/cpp/parquet.rst

 The :class:`arrow::FileReader` class reads data into Arrow Tables and Record Batches.

-The :class:`StreamReader` and :class:`StreamWriter` classes allow for data to be written using a C++ input/output streams approach to read/write fields column by column and row by row.
+The :class:`StreamReader` class allows for data to be read using a C++ input stream approach to read fields column by column and row by row.
 This approach is offered for ease of use and type-safety.
 It is of course also useful when data must be streamed as files are read and written incrementally.

 Please note that the performance of the :class:`StreamReader` will not be as good due to the type checking and the fact that column values